(updated: May 7, 2018, 11:00PM Pacific)

 A: Not at this time.
 In reviewing the value of such a service, we determined that the value to you, Flurry Analytic’s customer, would be too low to justify the effort.
 Such an analytics system could only count things like sessions or events and could provide no analytics such as Unique Counts (e.g. DAU, DAD, MAU, MAD) nor features such as Crash, Funnels, Retention, and other valuable features.

-Q: If one of my users exercises a Delete or Object DSR, will it change my metrics?
+Q: If one of the users of my app exercises a Delete or Object DSR, will it change my metrics?

 A: In some cases, yes.
 For data that has been summarized already (e.g. Sessions, DAU, DAD, etc.), the counts will be unaffected.
 For features that are calculated on the fly, such as the items in Explorer, the values will change.
 We expect that the overall volume of Delete, Object, and Restrict DSRs to be low and therefor the impact to your metrics to be negligible.

-Q: If one of my users declines the Opt-In, how will that affect my data?
+Q: If one of the users of my app declines the Opt-In, how will that affect my data?

-A: For any end-user that declines the opt-in, you may not start the Flurry session on the device.
+A: For any the users of your app that declines the opt-in, you may not start the Flurry session on the device.
 For this reason, this device’s data will not be reflected in your metrics.